Flag of South Korea: History

 The issue remained unpursued for a period but reemerged with the negotiation of the United States–Korea Treaty of 1882, also known as the Shufeldt Treaty.
 The U.S. emissary Robert Wilson Shufeldt suggested that Korea adopt a national flag to represent its sovereignty.
 The king of Joseon, Kojong, ordered government officials Sin Heon and Kim Hong-jip to begin working on a new flag.
 Kim Hong-jip in turn asked delegate Lee Eung-jun to create the first design, which Lee Eung-jun presented to the Chinese official Ma Jianzhong.
 Ma Jianzhong argued against Huang Zunxian's proposal that Korea adopt the flag of the Qing dynasty, and proposed a modified dragon flag.
 Kojong rejected this idea.
 Ma suggested Lee Eung-jun's Taegeuk and Eight Trigrams flag.
 It is sometimes claimed that Kim and Ma proposed changes to it on 27 May 1882 (Lunar date April 11): Kim proposed changing the red to blue and white; Ma proposed a white field, a red and black taegeuk, trigrams in black, and a red border.
 However, since the Taguk flag was already in use during the signing of the Joseon–United States Treaty of 1882 on 22 May 1882, The Taeguk flag design was already established and in use prior to Ma's proposal.
-In September 1882, Pak Yŏnghyo presented a scale model for taegukgi to the Joseon government, it was created in cooperate with Kim Man-sik, Soh Kwang-pom and others with advice from British consul William George Aston and British captain James, later Gojong approved the design.
+In September 1882, Pak Yŏnghyo presented a scale model for taegukgi to the Joseon government, it was created in cooperation with Kim Man-sik, Soh Kwang-pom and others with advice from British consul William George Aston and British captain James, later Gojong approved the design.
 Pak Yŏnghyo became the first person to use the taegukgi in 1882.
 The 2 October 1882 issue of the Japanese newspaper Jiji shimpō credited Gojong as the designer of the taegukgi (i.e., a flag with a red and blue taegeuk and four trigrams).
 On 27 January 1883, the Joseon government officially promulgated the taegukgi to be used as the official national flag.